moloch--/RootTheBox/README.md

 ## Screenshots & Demo
 Additional platform [screenshots](https://github.com/moloch--/RootTheBox/wiki/Screenshots) and game examples.

-[RootTheBox Demo](https://rootthebox.herokuapp.com/) _(please don't change passwords on the example accounts, but feel free to register a new user)_
+[RootTheBox Demo](https://rootthebox.herokuapp.com/) _Note it may take a second to wake up.
+Also, please don't change passwords on the example accounts, but feel free to register a new user_
 -   Admin Username `admin` Password `rootthebox`
 -   Player Username `player` Password `rootthebox`